paulharter/fam/README.md

 And uses them to provide:

-- A class to bind methods to documents of different document types
+- A class to bind methods to documents
 - Automatic generation of design documents for relationships between classes
+- Lookup of related documents
-- Some validation of documents (this will be better soon)
+- Some validation of documents (currently a bit broken)
 - Document life-cycle callbacks for creation, updates and deletion
 - Optional cascading deletion through relationships